Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

 Though preparing fermented foods may seem like a daunting task, making kimchi at home is fairly simple if you adhere to the following steps (

-- Gather ingredients of your choice, such as cabbage and other fresh vegetables like carrot, radish, and onion, plus ginger, garlic, sugar, salt, rice flour, chili oil, chili powder or pepper flakes, fish sauce, and saeujeot (fermented shrimp).
+- Gather ingredients of your choice, such as cabbage and other fresh vegetables like carrot, radish, and onion, along with ginger, garlic, sugar, salt, rice flour, chili oil, chili powder or pepper flakes, fish sauce, and saeujeot (fermented shrimp).

 - Cut and wash the fresh vegetables alongside the ginger and garlic.